Café des Ambassadeurs: Heyday during the Belle Époque

 Painters such as Edgar Degas (who painted the Café-Concert at Les Ambassadeurs and Singer with a Glove here) and Henri de Toulouse-Lautrec portrayed visitors at the venue.
 The chansonnier Aristide Bruant, a close friend of Toulouse-Lautrec, insisted that Ducarre should commission a poster of him by Toulouse-Lautrec when he moved to Les Ambassadeurs in 1892.
 Toulouse-Lautrec painted a romantic and imposing picture of Bruant, with his cape thrown over his shoulders and his famous red scarf around his neck.
 Ducarre was appalled and ordered to take it down, but Bruant threatened to not perform if he did so.
 Instead, he compelled the director to cover the whole venue and stage with the poster.
 When the success of the chansonnier, and of his image, was overwhelming, Ducarre admitted that he had been wrong.
 Bruant forced him to display the now iconic poster all over Paris.

 Of the many artist, Yvette Guilbert deserves special attention.
 Her debut in 1892 changed the atmosphere at the Ambass' overnight.
 Before her, the audience was noisy, the artists often heckled and bullied.
 With Guilbert, singers were finally able to perform in peace.
 For eight years, every summer, she returned to Les Ambassadeurs.
 In 1893, she urged Pierre Ducarre to put a roof over the garden, not only to improve acoustics, but also so that the café-concert could remain open even on rainy days.

 In 1902, the Ambassadeurs and the Alcazar d'Été changed management.
 Ducarre, well into his seventies, felt his strength failing him and ended his reign.
 He was succeeded by his son-in-law, a doctor called Pinard.
 With little talent for show business, he had to call on two 'kings' of the Paris nightlife: Eugène Cornuché (fr), creator of the famous restaurant Maxim's, and Henri Chauveau to manage the place artistically.
-During the winter of 1903, the restoration and conversion of the Hittorf pavilion led to some regrettable mutilations.
+During the winter of 1903, the restoration and conversion of Hittorff's pavillon led to some regrettable mutilations.
 The sole managers from 1912, Cornuché and Chauveau led Les Ambassadeurs until 1923.
 Inspiring and following the emerging trend in Paris between 1900 and the First World War, they modeled the existing extravagant revue into the breath-taking, exotic, fast-moving spectacle that was to reach its peak in the années folles in the 1920s, while abandoning the café-concert formula to become a music hall.